Talking to your kids about sex and puberty is awkward.

 It just is.
 It’s talking about something that is highly personal–really the most personal part of your life–with your children.
 It’s that moment when your children go from being naive to understanding a lot about how the world works.
 And you don’t necessarily want to think about them that way.

-We’re in the middle of the launch week for The Whole Story: Not So Awkward Talks about Sex, Puberty, and Growing Up, our online video-based course that takes your children through everything they need to know about sex and puberty.
+That’s exactly why we created The Whole Story: Not So Awkward Talks about Sex, Puberty, and Growing Up, our online video-based course that takes your children through everything they need to know about sex and puberty.
 The cool part, and the absolutely unique part of our course, is that the videos for the kids are hosted by young mentors.
-My daughters (aged 20 & 22 when they recorded it) tell the girls are all the facts of life, and Sheldon Neil, a television host from Crossroads TV, talks to the boys.
+My daughters (aged 20 & 22 when they recorded it) tell the girls are all the facts of life, and Sheldon Neil, a television host from Crossroads TV, along with my two sons-in-law (both 24) talk to the boys.
 Then discussion questions, activity ideas, and more help parents continue that conversation.

 This week I’ve wanted to help all of us get better at promoting a healthy view of sex in our society, especially focusing on how parents can be equipped to do this well with their teens.
 We looked first at confronting our own issues around sex and our own experiences with puberty.
 We talked about how to really listen to our kids.
 And we talked about how to stop inadvertently causing sexual shame.